nirlob/obision-install/FLATPAK.md

 To submit to Flathub:

 1. Fork https://github.com/flathub/flathub
-2. Create a new repository named `com.obision.ObisionInstall`
+2. Create a new repository named `com.obision.ObisionApps`
-3. Add the manifest file `com.obision.ObisionInstall.yml` and `flathub.json`
+3. Add the manifest file `com.obision.ObisionApps.yml` and `flathub.json`
 4. Submit a pull request to https://github.com/flathub/flathub

 ## Notes